 3. Pay Down Your Cards

 To the point above, your credit utilization rate will also improve if you pay down your credit card balances.
 If you have some extra funds, consider making extra payments on your credit card rather than dropping $100 at Chili’s this weekend.
 Doing the former can make a real difference and is a decision you’re unlikely to regret.

-“Paying down your credit card balances to under 30% of the limits” will net results, says Fleming.
+“Paying down your credit card balances to under 30 percent of the limits” will net results, Fleming says.